zde/strpool/README.md

 cons:

-- only ints, strings, and non-circular lists
+- only non-negative ints, strings, and non-circular lists
 - loader must supply the type information
 - optional data must follow an int